Image Credit: FB Fan Leigh Cox Turner

 Best practice is to keep pets who have experienced polytrauma (like hit by a car, fall from heights, impalements, gunshot wounds, etc) as immobile as possible.
 Spinal injuries and internal organ damage may be exacerbated by manipulation of the pet.
 Try to minimize unnecessary movements by sliding an immobile pet onto a thick blanket or plywood for transport.
 This will limit further trauma and pain and allow transfer to an emergency care facility.
 Pets that are irritable should be placed in a kennel to prevent unnecessary movement about the vehicle during transport.
 Placing an e-collar (those fun head cones the vet sends home after surgery!) can help prevent a pet from furthering self injury through chewing or licking himself.

 Blood loss severity will vary based on location of injury.
 Often internal hemorrhaging and injury is more severe than external losses.
 For this reason, all trauma patients should go in for emergency assessment and care.
 External bleeding from the legs can be minimized by applying a tourniquet above the injury.
 Pressure bandages using clean blankets, towels, or gauze can be applied at most locations to help hold lacerated skin edges together and support clotting and minimize blood loss.
 Pressure bandages must be held taught on the body to work.
-Never remove a pressure bandage if it becomes saturated with blood as this may dislodge a clot; it’s better to add additional towels on top of saturated material.
+Try to clean your hands beforehand with some Hand Sanitizer if available, and never remove a pressure bandage if it becomes saturated with blood as this may dislodge a clot; it’s better to add additional towels on top of saturated material.

 Do NOT Remove an Impaled Object